 Visiting and touring Monument Valley in Utah

-I woke up early to catch the first light on the horizon and see the sunrise – even on this stormy morning Monument Valley did not disappoint and it really is a spectacular national monument.
+I woke up early to catch the first light on the horizon and see the sunrise – even on this stormy morning, Monument Valley did not disappoint and it really is a spectacular national monument.
 Part of the Indian Nation and not the US National Park system, the park is officially called the Monument Valley Navaho Tribal Park.
 Monument Valley is located right on the border dividing Utah and Arizona in the middle of both states and close to the Four Corners area.
-This amazing park is the jewel of the Indian nations parks and one of the must visit places in all of Utah.
+This amazing park is the jewel of the Indian nations parks and visiting Monument Valley is one the natural highlights to experience in Utah.

 Waiting for our jeep tour at this funky stop